PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 message+   909  0.0  0.2  50060  4664 ?
 Ss   04:08   0:00 /usr/bin/dbus-daemon --system --address=systemd: --nofork --nopidfile --systemd-activation --syslog-onlyql     1099  0.2 11.2 1165848 229308 ?
 Sl   04:08   0:14 /usr/sbin/mysqld --daemonize --pid-file=/run/mysqld/mysqld.pid
 ```

-I decided to take a look in the `/var/jenkins_home/` directory to see if I could find any configuration for the jenkins host but found that it didn't exist, giving credence to it running in a docker container.
-I similarly looked under `/etc/` and found nothing related to jenkins, finally I looked under `/opt/` and stumbled on a `/opt/wp-save.txt` file that netted a set of credentialls for the `aubreanna` user.
+I decided to take a look in the `/var/jenkins_home/` directory to see if I could find any configuration for the jenkins host but found that it didn't exist, leading me to believe it running in a docker container.
+Similarly, I looked under `/etc/` and found nothing related to jenkins, finally I looked under `/opt/` and stumbled on a `/opt/wp-save.txt` file that netted a set of credentialls for the `aubreanna` user.

 ```
 meterpreter > cd /opt